Thomas Hardy: Personal

-In 1870, while on an architectural mission to restore the parish church of St Juliot in Cornwall, Hardy met and fell in love with Emma Gifford, whom he married in Kensington in late 1874. renting St David's Villa, Southborough (now Surbiton) for a year.
-In 1885 Thomas and his wife moved into Max Gate in Dorchester, a house designed by Hardy and built by his brother.
-Although they became estranged, Emma's death in 1912 had a traumatic effect on him and after her death, Hardy made a trip to Cornwall to revisit places linked with their courtship; his Poems 1912–13 reflect upon her death.
+In 1870, while on an architectural mission to restore the parish church of St Juliot in Cornwall, Hardy met and fell in love with Emma Gifford, whom he married on 17 September 1874, at St Peter's Church, Paddington, London.
+The couple rented St David's Villa, Southborough (now Surbiton) for a year.

+In 1885 they moved to Max Gate in Dorchester, a house designed by Hardy and built by his brother.
+Although later the couple became estranged, Emma's death in 1912 had a traumatic effect on him and Hardy made a trip to Cornwall after her death to revisit places linked with their courtship.
+His Poems 1912–13 reflect upon her death.
+He remained preoccupied with his first wife's death and tried to overcome his remorse by writing poetry.

 In 1914, Hardy married his secretary Florence Emily Dugdale, who was 39 years his junior.
-He remained preoccupied with his first wife's death and tried to overcome his remorse by writing poetry.

 In his later years, he kept a Wire Fox Terrier named Wessex, who was notoriously ill-tempered.
 Wessex's grave stone can be found on the Max Gate grounds.

-In 1910, Hardy had been appointed a Member of the Order of Merit and was also for the first time nominated for the Nobel Prize in Literature.
-He was nominated again for the prize 11 years later.
+In 1910 Hardy was appointed a Member of the Order of Merit and was also for the first time nominated for the Nobel Prize in Literature.
+He was nominated again for the prize 11 years later and by 1927 had received a total of 25 nominations.
+In 1923 he was one of the final candidates for the prize, but did not win.

 Hardy and the theatre

 Hardy's interest in the theatre dated from the 1860s.
 He corresponded with various would-be adapters over the years, including Robert Louis Stevenson in 1886 and Jack Grein and Charles Jarvis in the same decade.
 Neither adaptation came to fruition, but Hardy showed he was potentially enthusiastic about such a project.
 One play that was performed, however, caused him a certain amount of pain.
-His experience of the controversy and lukewarm critical reception that had surrounded his and Comyns Carr's adaptation of Far From the Madding Crowd in 1882 left him wary of the damage that adaptations could do to his literary reputation.
-So it is notable that, in 1908, he so readily and enthusiastically became involved with a local amateur group, at the time known as the Dorchester Dramatic and Debating Society, but that would become the Hardy Players.
+His experience of the controversy and lukewarm critical reception that had surrounded his and Comyns Carr's adaptation of Far from the Madding Crowd in 1882 left him wary of the damage that adaptations could do to his literary reputation.
+So, in 1908, he so readily and enthusiastically became involved with a local amateur group, at the time known as the Dorchester Dramatic and Debating Society, but that would become the Hardy Players.
 His reservations about adaptations of his novels meant he was initially at some pains to disguise his involvement in the play.
 However, the international success of the play, The Trumpet Major, led to a long and successful collaboration between Hardy and the Players over the remaining years of his life.
 Indeed, his play The Famous Tragedy of the Queen of Cornwall at Tintagel in Lyonnesse (1923) was written to be performed by the Hardy Players.